 After-sales service has many definitions starting with the broad view that it’s all the help and information a company provides to its customers after they have bought a product.
-A narrower definition would be offering periodic maintenance or repair of equipment during and after a warranty period.
-This article focuses on that narrower definition to provide an outlook for the future of maintenance and repair in the valve industry.

 To predict the future, it’s usually best to look backward to understand how we got to where we are today.
 Valve maintenance in the past was simple.
 Factories typically had a dedicated team of pipefitters and a storeroom full of pipe, flanges, gaskets, seals, insulation, packing and valve repair parts.
 Repair work was a skilled trade that did not require a higher education.
 Pipefitters usually started as apprentices and learned diverse skills such as welding, machining and valve repair on the job.
 It was hard work, but a career usually lasted through retirement, which included a pension.
 By the 1940s, these positions were lucrative since one in three jobs in the U.S. was in manufacturing.

 However, all good things come to an end.
 Factory owners became squeezed by tighter regulations and higher costs from labor rates, benefits, pension plans and environmental regulations.
 Global competition drove pricing and profitability down.
 The easiest and fastest way to stay competitive became cost cutting.

 The U.S. industry reacted by outsourcing.
 Companies focused on defined core businesses and outsourced the rest.
 Storerooms were cleared out, and staff was reduced.
 Outside service companies appeared to fill the void in maintenance needs.
 Also, in the continuous search to remain competitive, valve production moved across the border and overseas.
 Valve manufacturers looked for growth opportunities by expanding their focus beyond product sales and into repair services.